What Is Spyware? Definition, Examples

 What Are The Most Common Spyware Examples

 What spyware will do on your device depends on the intentions of its developers.
 The usual functional will include:

-Sometimes referred to as system monitors, these are the applications that will try to capture every computer activity including system credentials, chatroom dialogues, email discussions, search history, websites visited and keystrokes.
+Sometimes referred to as system monitors, these applications try to capture every computer activity, including system credentials, chatroom dialogues, email discussions, search history, visited websites, and keystrokes.
 They will also make screenshots of the current window at every particular interval.
-In addition to above described functional, keyloggers can also transmit audio and video to attackers’ remote server or store it locally for later retrieval;
+In addition to above described functional, keyloggers can also transmit audio and video to attackers’ remote servers or store it locally for later retrieval;

 This spyware has similar functions to keyloggers.
-They also hunt for various information on the targeted device including spreadsheets, documents, system information, log files, browser history, email addresses, passwords and usernames.
+They also hunt for information on the targeted device, including spreadsheets, documents, system information, log files, browser history, email addresses, passwords, and usernames.
 Similar also to banking trojans, this kind of spyware will exploit browser security vulnerabilities to collect various personal information on different forums and online services;

 - Banking Trojans (The most well known example is Emotet)

 These applications are designed to target financial institutions mainly.
 They stealthily collect credentials by taking advantage of web browser vulnerabilities.
 Banking trojans will modify web pages, change transaction content or add additional transactions.
 All the malicious actions would be done without user and host web application knowledge.
 Among the usual victims of banking, trojans are digital wallets, online financial portals, brokerages, and banks;

 These spyware applications collect different passwords they can find on a targeted device.
 The types of collected passwords may include system login credentials, credentials stored on the web browsers, and various other important passwords;